dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Because functionals can be overloaded on the parameter types' warrant attributes, that implicit check cannot be relied upon in general.

-The benefits and drawbacks of making this or another warrant attribute the default, are discussed regularly on the forums.
+The benefits and drawbacks of making this or another warrant attribute the default are discussed regularly on the forums.
-Changes akin to the ones proposed by this DIP are in fact *necessary* to alleviate breakage by any sane way such a default would be implemented.
+Changes akin to the ones proposed by this DIP are in fact *necessary* to alleviate breakage by any sane way that such a default would be implemented.

 For example, consider making `@safe` the default.
 Without this change, a suitable unannotated `void functional(void function() f)` would either become
-* `void functional(void function()       f) @safe` — or
+* `void functional(void function()       f) @safe`; or
 * `void functional(void function() @safe f) @safe`.

 (Here, *suitable* means that `functional` contains `@safe` operations only, apart from calls to `f`.